State Farm: History

 State Farm was founded in June 1922 by retired farmer George J. Mecherle as a mutual automobile insurance company owned by its policyholders.
-The firm specialized in auto insurance for farmers and offered better rates than rival companies, which must also cover expensive premiums of the urban motorists.
-It later expanded services into other types of insurance, such as homeowners and life insurance, and then to banking and financial services.
+The firm specialized in auto insurance for farmers and offered better rates than rival companies, which also covered expensive premiums of the urban motorists.

 As of 2 December 2017, State Farm had 70,000 employees and 19,000 agents.
-February 2014 figures show the group servicing 80 million policies in the United States and Canada, of which over 44,000,000 are for automobiles, 27,000,000 are for fire, 7,000,000 for life, and more than 2 million bank accounts.

 Michael L. Tipsord is chairman and CEO of State Farm Mutual Automobile Insurance Company.
 The company announced on December 28, 2023, that Tipsord will be retiring in 2024 and will be succeeded by Jon Farney, currently the company's chief financial officer.
 Jon Farney is the current president and chief executive officer of State Farm Mutual Automobile Insurance Company.

 By 2017, State Farms announced its plan to exit 11 facilities in the United States to streamline and improve processes.
 In 2014, it sold its operations in Canada to Desjardins Group, which continued to use the State Farm name.
 Canadian policies were transferred to be underwritten by Desjardins Group on January 1, 2015.
 The State Farm brand continued to be used for agents and marketing until 2018.
 In 2018, State Farm Canada was officially rebranded to Desjardins Insurance through Desjardins Insurance Agents.
 The whole transition was completed in 2019.

 On May 28, 2023, the company announced it would stop issuing new home insurance policies in California due to wildfire risks and surging construction costs.

 In February 2025, State Farm, the largest home insurer in California, requested state regulators to approve an emergency rate increase due to the financial strain caused by payouts related to the January 2025 Southern California wildfires.
 The company is seeking an average rate hike of 22%, effective May 1, 2025.
 Specifically, the proposed increases include a 15% rise for renters and condominium owners and a 38% increase for insurance on rental dwellings.
 This follows previous rate adjustments, with a 6.9% increase granted in 2023 and a 20% increase the year before.
-Additionally, there is a pending request for a 30% hike, though it's unclear if this is still being pursued alongside the 22% increase.
+Additionally, there is a pending request for a 30% hike, though it is unclear if this is still being pursued alongside the 22% increase.